Topener/nl.fokkezb.infiniteScroll/README.md

 	</TableView>
 	```

-* Only in Alloy 1.3.0 (shoud be fixed in 1.3.1) you have to manually bind the table from the controller:
+* Since Alloy 1.3.0 you have to manually bind the table from the controller:

 	```
 	$.is.init($.table);